Shailesh93602/collaborative_code_platform_next/docs/api-documentation.md

 - Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, etc.)
 - Codes in the 5xx range indicate an error with our servers

+Additionally:

+- 429: Too Many Requests - You have exceeded the rate limit

 ## Changelog

+- **2023-05-21**: Added rate limiting to all API endpoints
 - **2023-05-20**: Initial API documentation release

 ## Support